-Since the inauguration of President Donald Trump on January 20, 2017, the new administration continues to issue Executive Orders and other agency directives that change immigration policy in the United States.
+Since the inauguration of President Donald Trump on January 20, 2017, the new administration continues to issue Executive Orders and directives that change immigration policy in the United States.

 Below is an evolving timeline of changed policies that impact non-U.S. citizens and the implementation of immigration laws, along with guidance and commentary from STERN Law.